MicrosoftDocs/winrt-related/winrt-related-src/schemas/voicecommands/voice-command-elements-and-attributes-1-1.md

 <td><p>Required (1 to 10) child element of the <strong>Command</strong> element. </p>
 <p>Contains a word or phrase that your app will recognize for this command.
 This may include or be a reference to a <strong>PhraseList</strong> (or <strong>PhraseTopic</strong>) element's <strong>Label</strong> attribute, which appears in the <strong>ListenFor</strong> element enclosed in curly braces, for example: {myList}, or {myTopic}. </p>
 <p>The content of any <strong>ListenFor</strong> elements can be recognized to activate the command. </p>
 <p>Use brackets around a word or words that are optional.
 That is, the word or words can be spoken, but are not necessary for a match.
-For example, `<ListenFor>[Show] {options}</ListenFor>`.</p>
+For example, <code>&lt;ListenFor&gt;[Show] {options}&lt;/ListenFor&gt;</code>.</p>
-<p>You can set up wildcard functionality by including an asterisk character inside a pair of curly braces, such as `<ListenFor> Find {*} </ListenFor>`.
+<p>You can set up wildcard functionality by including an asterisk character inside a pair of curly braces, such as <code>&lt;ListenFor&gt; Find {*} &lt;/ListenFor&gt;</code>.
 In this example, the voice command will match as long as the user speaks "Find", optionally followed by any other word or phrase.
 If the voice command for a wildcard-enabled <strong>ListenFor</strong> element is matched, the  <a href="https://msdn.microsoft.com/library/windows/apps/windows.media.speechrecognition.speechrecognitionresult.text"><strong >SpeechRecognitionResult.Text</strong></a> property will contain the string "…" in the same position as the wildcard.</p></td>
 </tr>
 <tr>
 <td colspan="2">Feedback</td>